Skip to content

 Practical Solution: Humanize Velocity

-Randomize the velocity of drum hits to emulate the nuanced dynamics of a live drummer, preventing a robotic or mechanical sound.
+Randomize the velocity of drum hits to mimic the dynamics of a live drummer, avoiding a robotic sound.

-• Example: Apply subtle velocity variations to your hi-hat hits, giving them a dynamic, fluid rhythm that feels more like a live performance.
+Apply subtle variations to hi-hat velocities, creating a fluid rhythm that feels more authentic and nuanced.

 Step 4: Experiment with Spatial Placement